 Not many websites focus on the experiences of people from particular ethnic groups who also have disabilities.
 This site has a laser focus on black college students with disabilities.

 From all outward appearances, Blake is a typical kindergarten boy.
 However, Blake has a sensory processing disorder.
 Almost daily Blake fights battles that are invisible to others.

 Children with disabilities are part of God's family, but people don't always treat them that way.
 In this book you'll discover how to help kids and their leaders welcome and include kids with disabilities at church or school.

 This webinar explores the issues of depression and suicide particular to youth and how we as a church can be equipped to be effectively helpful and supportive.

 Practical advice and poignant stories that illustrate both loving inclusion and painful exclusion of youth with disabilities in church life.

-I hope that many children and youth ministry leaders will use these videos for training their teachers and leaders.
 What has your church done to train your children and youth leaders to engage kids with disabilities in church ministries?